systechafrica/NASSIT-Documentation/docs/src/setupscheme/setupProcess.md

 ### Straight to Bank

-Click the '**Straight to Bank Purpose of Payments'** link to open a dialog box for capturing the purpose of a straight to bank type of payment.
+Click the **'Straight to Bank Purpose of Payments'** link to open a dialog box for capturing the purpose of a straight to bank type of payment.
 See the screenshot below: